Nori: Nutrition

-Raw seaweed is 85% water, 6% protein, 5% carbohydrates, and has negligible fat (table).
-In a 100 gram reference amount, seaweed is a rich source (20% or more of the Daily Value, DV) of vitamin A, vitamin C, riboflavin, and folate (table).
+Raw seaweed is 85% water, 6% protein, 5% carbohydrates, and has negligible fat.
+In a 100 gram reference amount, seaweed is a rich source (20% or more of the Daily Value, DV) of vitamin A, vitamin C, riboflavin, and folate.
 Seaweed is a moderate source (less than 20% DV) of niacin, iron, and zinc.
 Seaweed has a high content of iodine, providing a substantial amount in just one gram.
 A 2014 study reported that dried purple laver ("nori") contains vitamin B12 in sufficient quantities to meet the RDA requirement (Vitamin B12 content: 77.6 μg /100 g dry weight).
 By contrast, however, a 2017 review concluded that vitamin B12 may be destroyed during metabolism or is converted into inactive B12 analogs during drying and storage.
 The Academy of Nutrition and Dietetics stated in 2016 that nori is not an adequate source of vitamin B12 for humans.

 Health risks

-Nori may contain toxic metals (arsenic and cadmium), whose levels are highly variable among nori products.
+Nori may contain toxic metals (arsenic and cadmium), depending upon the harvested seaweed's habitat and ecology.
 It also contains amphipod allergens that may cause serious allergic reactions, especially in highly sensitized crustacean-allergic people.
-Therefore, daily consumption of high amounts of dried nori is discouraged.

 Similar food

-The red algae genera is also consumed in Korean cuisine as gim and in Wales and Ireland as laverbread.
+The red algae genera is also consumed in Korean cuisine as gim, in Chinese cuisine as haitai (海苔) or zicai (紫菜), and in Wales and Ireland as laverbread.